opsschool/curriculum/soft_skills.rst

 * Rephrase the concern so you can confirm that you understood
 * Agree to investigate if it isn't something you can resolve now or you don't have the time.
 * Leave the customer with the assurance that you or someone will get back to him/her with a solution or feedback.
 * Get back to the customer even if it is to say
-- It was a one-off problem and here is why
+* it was a one-off problem and here is why
-- We found a problem internally and it is now resolved
+* We found a problem internally and it is now resolved
-- We are improving our processes to reduce the likelihood of it happening again
+* We are improving our processes to reduce the likelihood of it happening again
-- Or an explanation that simply provides feedback to the customer.
+* Or an explanation that simply provides feedback to the customer.
 * And don't forget to thank the customer for taking the time to provide feedback

 The reason to close the feedback loop is to show the customer that you